bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/experimentation.md

 <br>

 - Power supplies are functional, marginal deviations from the expected value.
-- 12V Boost converter peak=to-peak ripple is significantly larger than the simulated value (72.88 mV as per the [Boost Converter](\bost_conv_hw) section), but not an issue since the output is still within the power supply conditions of the IR2302 (5V-20V).
+- 12V Boost converter peak-to-peak ripple is significantly larger than the simulated value (72.88 mV as per the [Boost Converter](\bost_conv_hw) section), but not an issue since the output is still within the power supply conditions of the IR2302 (5V-20V).

 ## ATMEGA328P Bootloaded Status

-- Verification of `Blink.ino` software and ATMEGA328P bootloaded state
+To confirm successful bootloading and basic functionality of the ATMEGA328P microcontroller, the `Blink.ino` was executed.

 <br>
 <p align="center">